 Civil Engineering Bachelor's Degree

-Calling all creative, curious, analytical, and detail-oriented individuals: if you have a desire to improve quality of life through designing the sustainable infrastructure that supports our civilization, then civil engineering may be a good career fit for you.
-Tackle the engineering challenges of our society head-on with a bachelor's degree in civil engineering from Michigan Tech.
+Calling all creative, curious, analytical, and detail-oriented individuals.
+Pursue your desire to improve everyone's quality of life.
+Design the sustainable infrastructure that supports our civilization.
+Tackle the engineering challenges of our society head-on.
+Earn a bachelor's degree in civil engineering from Michigan Tech.

 Civil engineers are the people's engineers.
-These professionals are responsible for planning, designing, building, and managing civil structures including roads, buildings, airports, tunnels, dams, bridges, water supplies, and sewage systems—addressing the modern needs of a growing global population.
-Learn more about what civil engineering is.
+These professionals are responsible for planning, designing, building, and managing civil structures.
+Focus on roads, buildings, airports, and tunnels.
+Improve dams, bridges, water supplies, and sewage systems.
+Address the modern needs of a growing global population.
+Learn what is civil engineering.

 Explore a career pathway that suits your interests when you choose a path: